alaminedione/petit-rice/README.md

 For Sway, comment out the line `exec = hyprsunset` in `~/.config/sway/config`.
 Restart your session.

+You will need to change the time zone in the `clock` module of the Waybar configuration files: `~/.config/hypr/waybar/config.json` and `~/.config/sway/waybar/config-sway`

 For a detailed explanation of the `install.sh` script, its options, and how to use it, please refer to the  [Installation Guide ](docs/GUIDE_INSTALLATION.md).